TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 <h4><b>1.Never use MCT Tool for processing any illegal content (<a href="https://research.google.com/colaboratory/faq.html">Read official FAQ</a>).
 Since Colab provides flexibility to connect own runtime or server, developers can add features which may or may not be allowed by Colab on runtimes provided by them.</b></h4>
 <h4><b>2.Only execute .sh files from trusted authors and never blindly else can cause serious problems like leakage of credentials or API Tokens.
 Always prefer using official notebook and features provided by original developers.</b></h4>
 <h4><b>3.Damage caused due to any type of unofficial edits or forks should not be reported to official contributors.
 Any error like temporary runtime errors from Colab's side should be reported to Colab team instead of notebook developers, while any report of errors in notebook's code is welcome.</b></h4>
+<h4><b>4.Prefer commonly used browsers (MS EDGE & Chrome) to access Colab and verify your browser have javascript & pop-ups enabled else you are mostly likely going to tackle an error.
+Some browsers (specially MS EDGE & Brave) provides additional specific content & trackers blocker, which can affect the overall working so make sure you disable it for Colab.
+Extensions are also capable of changing your browser behaviour and can cause same errors.</b></h4>
 <!--- Step Area Begin --->
 <h2><b>🔌Before you start</b></h2>
 <h4><b>1.First connect Google Drive to enable MCT Tool to save/retrieve its configuration files.</b></h4>